grafana/grafana/docs/sources/alerting/rules.md

 #### Multiple Series

 If a query returns multiple series then the aggregation function and threshold check will be evaluated for each series.
 What Grafana does not do currently is track alert rule state **per series**.
-This has implications that is exemplified in the scenario below.
+This has implications that are detailed in the scenario below.

 - Alert condition with query that returns 2 series: **server1** and **server2**